 These three parties are interchangeable and will differ from one situation to the next.
 The principal might be a construction contractor, but it could also be any other type of service provider.
 The obligee can also change.
 It is generally a Canadian consumer, but may also be a municipality or another business.
 Nonetheless, the surety remains the same and their responsibilities never differ.

 As a service provider that wishes to serve Canadian consumers, you should realize that you will be required to obtain bonds at some point or another.
-Of course, the specific bonds that will be needed will deviate from one field to the next.
+Of course, the type of construction bond needed will deviate from one field to the next.
 As a construction contractor, you will be required to work primarily with three bonds, which include the performance, bid, and payment bond.
 The bid bond will enter the picture first and will be required before the project gets underway.
 As the name suggests, the bid bond is required when placing a bid on a new project.

 The performance bond is used to guarantee topnotch performance from the contractor.
 And finally, the payment bond provides subcontractors and suppliers with the reassurance that they will be paid by the contractor.
 These are the three most common bonds for contractors in Canada.
 While there are others, it is best to get started with these, before trying to expand your scope further.